-1. Class attendance and participation: There is no required attendance policy for lectures or for office hours.
-You are, however, strongly encouraged to attend and participate actively.

-2. Problem Sets: I will assign weekly problem sets every Friday, due the following Friday at 1 pm CST (unless otherwise stated).
-These problems are an integral part of the course.

-3. Final Exam: An exam will be given during finals week.
+- 1. Class attendance and participation: There is no required attendance policy for lectures or for office hours.
+You are, however, strongly encouraged to attend and participate actively. - 2.
+Problem Sets: I will assign weekly problem sets every Friday, due the following Friday at 1 pm CST (unless otherwise stated).
+These problems are an integral part of the course. - 3.
+Final Exam: An exam will be given during finals week.
 Exam timing and procedures will be discussed with the class.
-The exam will cover the second half of the course: statistical mechanics and kinetics.

-V. Grading Procedures: Due to the extraordinary circumstances surrounding COVID-19, this course will be graded on a Pass/No-pass basis.
-The second half of the course will be given an equal weight with Prof. Hoffman's first half.
+The exam will cover the second half of the course: statistical mechanics and kinetics. - V. Grading Procedures: The second half of the course will be given an equal weight with Prof. Hoffman's first half.
 Grades for my portion of the course will be based on:

+• Homeworks: 70%

-- Homeworks: 70% - Exam: 30%
+• Exam: 30%